-Our tax provision decreased by \$8 million (16 percent) to a tax provision of \$43 million in the first quarter of 2012 from a tax provision of \$51 million in the first quarter of 2011.
-The decrease was primarily due to the resolution of closed tax year items and lower pretax income in 2012, primarily due to the income before taxes impact of the spin-off as noted in the following "Net Income" discussion, partially offset by tax provision to tax return true-ups.
+Our tax provision decreased by \$8 million (7 percent) to a tax provision of \$109 million in the first half of 2012 from a tax provision of \$117 million in the first half of 2011.
+The decrease was primarily due to a greater percentage of pre-tax income in the 2012 first half from jurisdictions outside the U.S. with lower tax rates, a release of tax valuation allowances for renegotiations of lease agreements, recognition of benefits related to tax holidays in foreign jurisdictions, and the absence of timeshare activity in the 2012 first half results due to the spin-off, which were partially offset by the effect of an increase in pre-tax income from our lodging business and an increase in tax provision due to tax return adjustments.